 He squirmed.
-“I said I figured he did.”
+“I said, I figured he did.”

 “Were you aware that she testified for the prosecution?”

-I glanced at the jury and stepped towards Mr. Runnels.
-“Please allow me to restate that for you.”
-I stopped and turned to the jury.
-“Mr. Runnels, in fact any witness, only knows what goes on in a courtroom during the brief time in which they testify.
-They do not have knowledge of the facts of the trial.”
-I turned back to Mr. Runnels.
-“Isn’t that so, Mr. Runnels?
-You know nothing of the trial except for what you witnessed here today, isn’t that right?”
+I stepped towards Mr. Runnels.
+“Please give me leave to restate your answer.”
+I turned towards the jury.
+“Mr. Runnels, in fact, any witness knows only what goes on in a courtroom during the brief time of their testimony.”
+I turned towards the witness stand.
+“Mr. Runnels, you know naught about the trial except for what you witnessed here today, is that correct?”

-I walked closer.
-“Could you speak a little louder, sir?”
+I inched closer.
+“You appear to be in a bad way.
+Could you speak a little louder, sir?”

 “Thank you.”
-Mr. Farmer sat.
+Mr. Farmer reseated himself.

-“Well …,” he looked around, “… never had no book learning, if that’s what you mean.”
+“Well,” he looked around, “I ain’t never had no book learning if that’s what you mean.”

 Mr. Farmer stood.
 “I object, Your Honor.”

-“State the nature of the objection.”
+“State the nature of your objection.”

 Judge Wainwright raised a hand.
-“Let the coals tend to themselves.
-I’m curious as to where Miss Lee is going with this.”
+“Overruled.
+Let the coals tend to themselves.
+I am curious as to where Miss Lee is endeavoring to take this.”
 He looked at me.
-“Please continue … and try to be brief.
-The moment I detect a lack of direction … you’re done.
-You hear me?”
+“Please.
+Do go on … and try to be brief.
+The moment I detect a lack of direction … I will bring a halt to this line of questioning.”

 I nodded.
 “Yes, Your Honor.”